glerner/phpunit-testing/docs/tools/PHPCS-PHPCBF-Guide.md

 composer run-script phpcbf -- -i
 ```

-## Configuration
+## Configuration for Both PHPCS and PHPCBF

+Both are actually part of one library, and use the same configuration file.

-The project uses a customized configuration in `phpcs.xml.dist` that:
+This project uses a customized configuration file for them, in `phpcs.xml.dist` that:

 1. Follows WordPress Coding Standards with some practical exclusions
-2. Includes PSR-12 standards (except for indentation rules that conflict with WordPress)
+2. Includes PSR-12 standards (except for indentation rules that conflict with WordPress standards)
 3. Requires PHP 8.0+ and WordPress 6.1+
 4. Enforces type hints through Slevomat Coding Standard

 ### Excluded Rules

-The project excludes certain formatting rules that don't affect functionality:
+This project excludes certain formatting rules that don't affect functionality:

-- `Squiz.Commenting.InlineComment.InvalidEndChar`: Comments don't need to end with a period
+- `Squiz.Commenting.InlineComment.InvalidEndChar`: Rule says Comments need to end with a period
 - `PEAR.Functions.FunctionCallSignature.SpaceAfterOpenBracket`: Spacing inside function parentheses
 - `Generic.Formatting.MultipleStatementAlignment`: Exact alignment of multiple assignments
 - `WordPress.Arrays.ArrayIndentation`: Precise array indentation
 - `WordPress.WhiteSpace.OperatorSpacing`: Spacing around operators

-These exclusions focus the code quality tools on catching actual bugs rather than minor formatting issues.
+These exclusions focus the code quality tools on catching actual bugs.
+They exclude minor formatting issues, that WordPress plugins don't need to be concerned about, and would require manually editing a lot of code.

 ## Troubleshooting

 ### PHPCBF Limitations

 - **50-Pass Limit**: PHPCBF has a built-in limit of 50 passes per file.
-If it can't fix all issues within 50 passes, it will show an ERROR and won't save any changes to that file.
+If it can't fix all issues within 50 passes, it will show an ERROR and *won't save* any changes to that file.

 - **"FAILED TO FIX" Message**: When PHPCBF shows this message, it may have fixed some issues but not all of them.
 The error code 2 is normal when PHPCBF fixes some issues but can't fix everything.